Stirling Castle: Renaissance palace

 James V continued and expanded his father's building programme, creating the centrepiece of the castle, the Royal Palace, built under the direction of Sir James Hamilton of Finnart and masons brought from France.
-James V also died young, leaving unfinished work to be completed by his widow, Mary of Guise.
-His infant daughter, Mary, Queen of Scots, was brought to Stirling Castle for safety, and crowned in the chapel royal on 9 September 1543.
-She too was brought up here, until she was sent to Inchmahome Priory, and then to France in 1548.
-In the 1550s, during the Regency of Mary of Guise, Anglo-French hostilities were fought out in Scotland.
+James V died in 1542, leaving unfinished work to be completed by his widow, Mary of Guise.
+His infant daughter, Mary, Queen of Scots, was brought to Stirling Castle for safety in July 1543 and crowned in the chapel royal on 9 September 1543.
+There was war with England, now known as the Rough Wooing.
+Mary was brought up at Stirling Castle, until she was sent to Inchmahome Priory, and then to France in 1548.
 Artillery fortifications were added to the south approach of the castle including the 'French Spur', and these form the basis of the present Outer Defences.
 Guise employed an Italian military engineer called Lorenzo Pomarelli.
 From 1534 to 1584 Michael Gardiner was in charge of the artillery.

 Queen Mary returned to Scotland in 1561, and visited Stirling Castle frequently.
 She nursed Henry Stuart, Lord Darnley, through an illness here in 1565, and the two were soon married.
 Their son, James VI, was baptised here in December 1566.
 The celebrations included fireworks, an assault on a mock castle, and a masque designed by Bastian Pagez.
 Darnley was already estranged from the Queen and did not attend although he was resident at the castle.
 James' guardian, the Earl of Mar, was made hereditary governor of the castle in 1566.
 Mary was travelling from Stirling when she was abducted by the Earl of Bothwell, beginning the chain of events that led to her forced abdication and her flight to England.
 When Mary escaped from Lochleven Castle in May 1568, the Earl of Mar was ordered step up security at Stirling around the king and expel from the castle all but his closest friends and relatives.